Pumpkins are for eating not carving

 Pumpkins aren’t scary, they’ve just been carved into being scary halloween symbols!
 The first hint that pumpkins are nutritious are their orange color.

-Along with antioxidants, pumpkins have fiber and (along with other healthy lifestyle choices) can promote healthy digestion, cholesterol levels and blood pressure.
+Along with antioxidants, pumpkins have fiber and (along with other healthy lifestyle choices) can improve digestion, cholesterol levels and blood pressure.
 Their beta carotene content may help promote healthy vision too!
-Heck, Cinderella even used them as an emergency vehicle, inspiring farmers to name a pumpkin variety.
-Holiday or not, Pumpkin are unsung heroes of health,
+Heck, Cinderella even used them as an emergency vehicle, inspiring farmers to name a pumpkin variety after her.

 - Dietary fiber